The authentic, eye-catchy dangling spiderettes of the Spider plant become more prominent when ideal light requirements are met.

 - Avoid keeping plants near the cold windowsills in winter.

-Aim for artificial grow lights with a red and blue color spectrum to encourage better foliage growth.
+Aim for artificial grow lights with a red and blue spectrum to encourage better foliage growth.

 All The Best!